The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 These are the data modeling approaches used most widely over the years, including several that have largely been supplanted by newer techniques.

 Hierarchical data models organize data in a treelike arrangement of parent and child records.
 A child record can have only one parent, making this a one-to-many modeling method.
-The hierarchical approach originated in mainframe databases -- IBM's Information Management System (IMS) is the best-known example.
-Although hierarchical data models were mostly superseded by relational ones beginning in the 1980s, IMS is still available and used by many organizations.
-A similar hierarchical method is also used today in XML, formally known as Extensible Markup Language.
+The hierarchical approach originated in mainframe databases -- IBM's Information Management System (IMS) is one of the best-known examples.
+Although hierarchical data models were mostly superseded by relational ones beginning in the 1980s, IMS is still available and used by different organizations.
+A similar hierarchical method is also used today in Extensible Markup Language.

-This was also a popular data modeling option in mainframe databases that isn't used as much now.
+This was also a popular data modeling option in mainframe databases that isn't used as much today.
 Network data models expanded on hierarchical ones by allowing child records to be connected to multiple parent records.
-The Conference on Data Systems Languages, a now-defunct technical standards group commonly called CODASYL, adopted a network data model specification in 1969.
+This model enables node relationships to be connected in a many-to-many format.
+The Conference/Committee on Data Systems Languages (CODASYL), a now-defunct technical standards group, adopted a network data model specification in 1969.
 Because of that, the network technique is often referred to as the CODASYL model.

 The relational data model was created as a more flexible alternative to hierarchical and network ones.
-First described in a 1970 technical paper by IBM researcher Edgar F. Codd, the relational model maps the relationships between data elements stored in different tables that contain sets of rows and columns.
+First described in a 1970 technical paper by IBM researcher Edgar F. Codd, the relational model maps the relationships between data elements stored in different tables that contain sets of rows and columns, making it easy to identify data relationships and create entity relationship (ER) diagrams.
 Relational modeling set the stage for the development of relational databases, and their widespread use made it the dominant data modeling technique by the mid-1990s.

-Dimensional data models are primarily used in data warehouses and data marts that support business intelligence applications.
-They consist of fact tables that contain data about transactions or other events and dimension tables that list attributes of the entities in the fact tables.
+Dimensional data models are primarily used in data warehouses and data marts that support BI applications.
+They were designed to improve data retrieval speeds for analytics.
+Dimensional data models consist of fact tables that contain data about transactions or other events and dimension tables that list attributes of the entities in the fact tables.
 For example, a fact table could detail product purchases by customers, while connected dimension tables hold data about the products and customers.
-Notable types of dimensional models are star schemas, which connect a fact table to different dimension tables, and snowflake schemas, which include multiple levels of dimension tables.
+Notable types of dimensional models are the star schema, which connects a fact table to different dimension tables, and the snowflake schema, which includes multiple levels of dimension tables.

 This dimensional data model was built from Microsoft's AdventureWorks sample database.